Skip to content

 Explore

-A rendering of the Museum Building is shown from the North.
+A rendering of the Museum Building at the Obama Presidential Center is shown from the North.

 The Museum building will be a new landmark for the South Side, welcoming visitors to Jackson Park and marking the Center as an historic civic destination.
 The Museum building design embodies the idea of ascension—of a movement upward from the grassroots.
 Its form Gis inspired by the idea of four hands coming together; a recognition that many hands shape a place.